A Game-Changer for Diabetes: Polymer Delivers Insulin Painlessly Through Skin

 Increased pulse

-AU TGA pregnancy category: A
+Pregnancy consideration: AU TGA pregnancy category: A

 US FDA pregnancy category: Not Assigned

-The release of the drug into the human breastmilk is known
+Lactation: Excretion of the drug in human breast milk is known

-Pregnancy Categories:
+Pregnancy category:

-Category A: Satisfactory and well-controlled studies show no risk to the fetus in the first or later trimester.
+Category A: well-controlled and Satisfactory studies show no risk to the fetus in the first or later trimester.

-Category B: No evidence shown of risk to the fetus found in animal reproduction studies, and there are not enough studies on pregnant women
+Category B: there was no evidence of risk to the fetus in animal studies and there were not enough studies on pregnant women.

-Category C: Adverse effects on the fetus found with evidence in animal reproduction studies and no adequate evidence for a result in humans must take care of potential risks in pregnant women
+Category C: there was evidence of risk of adverse effects in animal reproduction studies and no adequate evidence in human studies must take care of potential risks in pregnant women.

-Category D: There is adequate data available with sufficient evidence of human fetal risk from various platforms, but despite the potential risk, and used only in emergency cases for potential benefits
+Category D: data with sufficient evidence of human fetal risk from various platforms but despite the potential risk and used only in emergency cases for potential benefits.

-Category X: Drugs listed in this category outweigh risks over benefits.
+Category X: Drugs listed in this category outweigh the risks over benefits.
 Hence these categories of drugs need to be avoided by pregnant women.

 Category N: There is no data available for the drug under this category

-Generic Name: levothyroxine (Rx)
+Generic Name: levothyroxin

-Why do we use levothyroxine (Rx)?
+Why do we use levothyroxin?